Essential Steps to Secure Your Small Business Network

 Step 8: Track Network Activity

 Keeping an eye on network activity is key to spotting and stopping threats early.
+Continuously monitoring your network activity helps to detect unusual behavior that may indicate a security breach.
 Today’s tools can provide real-time updates on your network’s health and flag potential security risks.

 Network Tracking Software Options